msarajam/backedn-exercise/README.md

 1. Commit your changes.
 2. Run `make bundle`.
 3. Upload `backed-exercise_completed.bundle` to the Google Drive folder that you were invited to by Upbound.

+## Advice

+This exercise is an opportunity to show off your passion and the craftsmanship of your solution.
+Optimize your solution for quality and reliability.
+If you feel your solution is missing a cool feature and you have time, have fun and add it.
+Make the solution your own, and show off your skills.

 ## Questions?